 Just because accidents are decreasing does not mean they are not happening close to home.
 Earlier this year, an Amazon truck crashed into a large tractor-trailer on I-85 in Durham county, killing the driver.

-Drivers and passengers are most at risk when involved in accidents with large delivery vehicle.
+Drivers and passengers are most at risk when involved in accidents with a large delivery vehicle.
 Take extra precautions when driving around large commercial trucks.

 - When you are driving, avoid staying in a truck’s blind spot for too long.
 Some collisions happen when a commercial driver cannot see the other vehicles that might be in the way.